ROCm/hipSOLVER/docs/reference/dense-api/helpers.rst

 These are helper functions that control aspects of the hipSOLVER library.
 They are divided into the following categories:

-* :ref:`dense_initialize` functions used to initialize and cleanup the library handle
+* :ref:`dense_initialize` functions used to initialize and cleanup the library handle.
-* :ref:`dense_stream` functions provide functionality to manipulate streams
+* :ref:`dense_stream` functions provide functionality to manipulate streams.
+* :ref:`dense_determinism` functions.
+Provide functionality to manipulate function determinism.
-* :ref:`dense_gesvdj_info` functions provide functionality to manipulate gesvdj parameters
+* :ref:`dense_gesvdj_info` functions provide functionality to manipulate gesvdj parameters.
-* :ref:`dense_syevj_info` functions provide functionality to manipulate syevj parameters
+* :ref:`dense_syevj_info` functions provide functionality to manipulate syevj parameters.
-* :ref:`dense_params` functions provide functionality to manipulate other parameters
+* :ref:`dense_params` functions provide functionality to manipulate other parameters.

 .. _dense_initialize: